Last update: 1 year ago

 - Wash the window with the cloth using circular motions.
 If you are using the telescopic pole with a mop, then use the S-technique to make sure that every nook and corner of the window will be washed.

 - Clean off the soapy water with a squeegee.
 Place the tool in the top corner of the windowpane and carefully move it downwards.
-Try not to lift the rubber-blade from the glass because you risk leaving wet streaks will leave spots when the solution dries.
+Try not to lift the rubber-blade from the glass because you risk leaving wet streaks.
+Once the solution has dried it will leave spots all over the surface.
 So, apply a bit of pressure with the squeegee but not too much because you are working on a glass surface.
 Then you must repeat the whole process.
 Then use a clean dry waffle weave microfiber towel to polish the window and wipe any left water spots.

 - If you are cleaning uPVC window frames, after washing them, as a final touch you can polish them with a uPVC cleaner and make them shiny.
 The specialised cleaners are antistatic which will protect the frames from accumulating dust.

 We think you’ll like…

 - The most important thing is the water you are using to clean with.
 If you got clean water every time, you’ll create a streak-free finish.
 If you use dirty water, you’ll give that smeared look you want to avoid.
 That’s why you should change the cleaning solution in the bucket when it gets dirty and then continue washing the rest of your windows.

 - Avoid detergents or solvents because they can leave a coating on the glass.
 Instead, use an easy to make cleaner with water and vinegar.
 Mix half of a spraying bottle with water and the other half with white vinegar.
 Spray any glass surface and wipe with a microfiber cloth.
 It’s a quick and efficient method to maintain the shiny look of windows and mirrors as well.